akb89/pyfn/experiments/README.md

 # Recap on experiments

-- [x] XP042: rofames on FN 1.5 FT with MXPOST + MST
+- [-] XP042: rofames on FN 1.5 FT with MXPOST + MST
 - [x] XP043: open-sesame on FN 1.5 FT with MXPOST
 - [x] XP044: open-sesame on FN 1.5 FT with MXPOST + MST
 - [x] XP045: rofames on FN 1.5 FT + EX with MXPOST + MST